lulav/LRS_Documentation/docs_data_analysis_versioned_docs/version-v0.7.17/data_access/query_data.md

 ...|...|...|...|...|...|...|...|...|...|...|...
 </details>

 If no arguments are passed to the [**data()**](../documentation/data_access/citros_db.md#citros_data_analysis.data_access.citros_db.CitrosDB.data) methods, all data from the json-data column is selected.
-The json-objects are splitted into columns, while json-arrays are retained as lists.
+The json-objects are split into columns, while json-arrays are retained as lists.

 If the whole json-data column is desired as a json-object: